percygt/portfolio/README.md

 # Intro

 Hi.
-I'm Percy and this my portfolio website built with ReactJS and Sass.
+I'm Percy and this is my portfolio website built with ReactJS and CSS/SASS.
-You may view the live portfolio via the ghpages link below. https://percygt.github.io/portfolio/
+You may view the live portfolio via the ghpages link provided below. https://percygt.github.io/portfolio/

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).